Activated Sub Slab SuctionThe most common radon mitigation system.

 The sump pit serves as one of the biggest culprits of radon gas getting into your home.
 The sump pit must be sealed, no way around it.
-Ask about our various lid options, from clear lids to two-piece lids, even tall height lids with a removable door.
+Ask about our various lid options, from clear sump pump lids to two-piece lids, even tall height lids with a removable door.

-Core and Install Suction Point
+Install Radon Suction Point

-Install Fan and Exhaust Plumbing
+Install Radon Fan and Vent Plumbing